MuNuChapterHKN/HKN-Bull/README.md

-# hkn_bull
+# HKN Bull
-The necessary file to create an autonomous robot
+Code needed in order to move an autonomous robot using machine learning

+## Technology used:
+Python with Keras library